 There’s a good grab souvenir for some lucky fan.

-An imitation of Harry Caray, longtime announcer for the Chicago White Sox and then the Chicago Cubs.
+An imitation of Harry Caray (1914-1998), longtime sports announcer.
+He spent 25 years with the St. Louis Cardinals, eleven with the Chicago White Sox, and then sixteen with the Chicago Cubs.

 It’s your new body!
 [Cheers.]

 An imitation of game show announcers, particularly on The Price Is Right, when the stage doors would part and reveal “A new car!”

 Well, enough yappin’.
 I’d better get at it.